Last Updated: June 5, 2026

 Download

-Click on the Download icon above to download and open the Start New Project Template.mpt.
+Click the Download icon above and open the Start New Project Template.mpt.

 Figure 4.6 Opening a template file in Microsoft Project.